JiiXaa/bomb-sweeper/README.md

   gameBoard.style.setProperty('--cols', this.colsCount);
   ```

-  - CSS styles developed Desktop first as the game is targeted mostly to PC/Desktop gamers.
+  - CSS styles are developed 'Desktop' first as the game is targeted mostly to PC/Desktop gamers.
 But game is fully responsive and playable on smaller devices (mobiles, tablets).
   - Text selection changes it to red color to match "exploding" theme.
     <img width="425" alt="Page text selection example" src="https://raw.githubusercontent.com/JiiXaa/bomb-sweeper/main/.github/screenshots/text-selection.png"> </br>